Learn stinging nettle identification quickly and easily. We show you how to identify, harvest, and prepare this vitamin-packed wild edible.

 Now that we’re both learning more about edible wild plants, we have had several meals and snacks made up of weeds, plants, berries, and vegetables we harvested while out walking.
 (And no, we didn’t have to steal them from anyone’s yard!)

 Recently we had a beautiful salad with chickweed and dock, embellished with some of our favorite salad toppings.
 But one of our new spring favorites is sautéed stinging nettles with pasta or veggies.

 Stinging nettle definitely lives up to its name – it will sting like crazy if you brush up against it or handle the plants without wearing gloves.
 But this nuisance of a plant is highly nutritious and readily available in most areas, making it one of the perfect wild plants to consume.

 When cooked or dried, nettles completely lose their stinging properties, making them perfectly safe for consumption.
-You can steam, sauté, or boil them and enjoy with a meal or in soups.
+You can steam, sauté, or boil them and enjoy them with a meal or in soups.
 You can also make a wonderful tea with the leaves, sweetening with honey and lemon.
 Use them in any dish you would normally use spinach.
 They have an earthy, wholesome flavor that you’re sure to enjoy if you enjoy other greens.